LaxarJS/laxar-tooling/README.md

 - [`artifactCollector`][artifactCollector]: collect a list of artifacts (pages, layouts, themes, widgets, controls) plus meta-information starting from the application's flow(s)
-- [`resourceCollector`][resourceCollector]: from this list, build a resource map compatible with LaxarJS' [`fileResourceProvider`][fileResourceProvider]
-- [`dependencyCollector`][dependencyCollector]: generate a list of application dependencies (widgets, controls) and their respective integration technologies from the artifacts list
+- [`assetResolver`][assetResolver]: for a single artifact from that list and the list of themes, resolve themed assets for that artifact
-- [`stylesheetCollector`][stylesheetCollector]: collect stylesheets listed by the artifacts list and corresponding to the themes in use
+- [`artifactsListing`][artifactsListing]: generate a JavaScript module to be used by LaxarJS' `artifactProvider`

 ## Installation